Bread paste for fishing

 If I want a simple cheese paste then I use one part bread dust to one part liquidised cheese.
 Mix the two together dry, then add the water.
-Because the cheese is liquidised, it mixes easily with the bread dust to produce a smooth bread paste.
+Because the cheese is liquidised, it mixes easily with the crumb dust to produce a smooth paste.

 Mould the paste around the hook leaving just the point of the hook showing.
 Paste is ideal for float fishing, either still or running water.

 Bread flake or paste for summer Roach

 Bread mash for chub and roach fishing